patrickjholloway/patrickholloway/README.md

 Right now I am working on adding a backbone.js layer that takes over AJAX events on a few user interface elements that I want to be more dynamic.
 These days relying on rails and jQuery for AJAX doesn't cut it.
 I think we are starting to see the need to remove the Action View layer of Rails and have our view layer taken over by thick-client systems like Ember.js.

 While things are being sorted out, especially when working with brownfield apps, Backbone provides a great tool to selectively add rich AJAX user interfaces where it's appropriate in your application.
 I am using coffee-haml templates, this makes it easier to cut and paste from my Action View haml templates.

+Also keep in mind that if you pull down and install the demo app, you need to have Mongo installed and running.
+If I recall you just need to open the shell and run the following:

+    brew install mongo

+    mongod